 Dorothy Mckune (Founder And President) Dorothy was born and raised in Beaufort West, South Africa.
 She moved to Cape Town to complete a Diploma in General Nursing in 1981, followed with a Diploma in Midwifery at Tygerberg Hospital in 1982.
 She returned to school and completed a Diploma in Nursing Administration and Community Science through the University of the Western Cape in 1997 in Cape Town.
 In 2005 she completed a Certificate in Mental Health through Douglas College in Vancouver Canada.
 Dorothy graduated from the University of Phoenix in Arizona with a Bachelors Of Science In Nursing (BSN) degree and Master of Science in Nursing (MSN).
-Dorothy is currently in a PhD Program at the same university.
+Dorothy is a law student at the University of South Africa (UNISA)

 Dorothy is a traditional midwife of twenty years.
 Traditional midwifery is her life’s mission and passion.
 She discovered her passion for traditional midwifery when her grandmother taught her that birth is normal part of a woman’s life and needs to be supported and encouraged.
 In 1982, when she graduated from nursing college, there were not any options for midwifery training.
 It was either diploma or be understudy to a traditional midwife.
 Her family line has been helping women birth as long as she can remember.
 Birthing is natural and a woman has the ability to give birth simply and safely.
 The focus of her work since 1984 has been teaching basic listening, parenting, and leadership skills to parents.
 As a midwife from the African continent, she is very passionate about preserving her culture and tradition.
 In 2007, she founded Caring Hearts, a non-profit organization committed to provide educational services to the people who live in poverty in South Africa.
 She has always been driven by a duty to serve the community to which she belongs.
 The well-being of women from all life stages has been the focus of her practice for over 20 years.
 Over the years she have gained valuable experience in herbs, homeopathic, nutrition, massage, facilitating spiritual and emotional healing, and waterbirth.